openhab/openhab-docs/_addons_bindings/zwave/doc/zipato/bulb2rgbw_0_0.md

 Reset bulb to factory settings

-The following option values may be configured, in addition to values in the range 1 to 255 -:
+The following option values may be configured -:

 | Value  | Description |
 |--------|-------------|